C-MĀIKI IS DEDICATED TO INTEGRATING MICROBES INTO EDUCATION

 Across campus and communities we offer numerous classes, workshops and other educational opportunities

-Upper division course in microbiomes: Learn about the diversity and function of microbiota across habitats.
-This course will be offered Spring 2019
+Upper division course in microbiome: Learn about the diversity and function of microbiota across habitats.

 4. TPSS/BIOL 480 & 480L: Life in the Soil Environment

 Upper division lecture and lab offered in odd-year Fall semesters.
 An interdisciplinary study of the diverse life in the soil beneath our feet that includes bacteria, fungi, protists, nematodes, arthropods, invertebrate, viruses, and the essential functional roles these organisms contribute to sustainability of the planet.

 5. TRMD/IS 305: Pandemic Preparedness & Response: One Health Case Study of COVID-19